University Health Clinic

 Options for students to meet ACA requirements:

-- Per the ACA, parents may keep their student(s) on their insurance plan at work until the date that they reach age 26.
+- Per the ACA, parents may keep their student(s) on their employer based insurance plan until the date that they reach age 26.

 - Students may purchase the insurance plan offered in this website from Academic HealthPlans as this policy meets ACA requirements.

-- Students may purchase a catastrophic health insurance plan up until age 30 that satisfies the ACA requirements (please see our web page, Student Health Insurance).
+- Students may purchase a catastrophic health insurance plan up to age 30 that satisfies the ACA requirements.

 We’re here to help, please call 325-942-2171 or email us at firstname.lastname@example.org for answers…